nexiuslabs/email_agents_workflow/README.md

-# email_agents_workflow
+# aigent
-Multiple Agents Workflow Setup for Email
+Crew AI Agents get context from knowledge database and generate a message based on knowledge.